J.K. Rowling Unapologetically Rips Trump Supporter On Twitter Who ‘Burned’ Books

 As Us Magazine wrote, J.K.
 Rowling “mercilessly clapped back at a Twitter troll,” and admitted longtime fan, who didn’t approve of the way she used her celebrity platform to admonish Donald Trump over his controversial ban on immigration aka “extreme vetting.”

-Rowling, who doesn’t shy away from engaging with “Potter” fans and touting free speech, put a Twitter user on blast.
+Rowling, who doesn’t shy away from engaging with Potter fans and touting free speech, put a Twitter user on blast.
 J.K. shared a string of screenshots from a “Trump supporter,” who said they were no longer supporting her literary and cinematic ventures.

 J.K.
 Rowling is brilliantly lashing out at Trump Twitter trolls threatening to burn her books https://t.co/Czgvkm4SPX